discoveryjs/discovery-cli/README.md

 * `favicon` – path to favicon image; inherits from parent config when not set
 * `viewport` – value for `<meta name="viewport">`; inherits from parent config when not set
 * `darkmode` – setup darkmode feature; inherits from parent config when not set
+* `upload` – settings for upload data feature; inherits from parent config when not set
 * `download` – default value for download feature; inherits from parent config when not set
 * `view` – setup model's views (see [Configure view](#configure-view))
 * `routers` – an array of paths to modules which exports a function (`function(router, modelConfig, options): void`) that extends model router